 Visiting the Bay Area National Parks sites

 You cannot visit all of the Bay Area National Parks sites in one day.
 Or two.
 You need to work them into at least three days worth of traveling around the San Francisco Bay Area.
 In the article below we don’t even cover half of the activities, sites and hikes you can work into an SF trip, but we’ve hit on the ones we think are best with kids.
 Any of these can be added to a fun Highway 101 road trip.

 The map below is the route/order of visitation we’d recommend.
 We start in San Francisco because that’s where most travelers will begin their journey, but staying in the East Bay or North of the Golden Gate Bridge is also a great way to approach exploring the Bay Area with kids.
 It all depends on where you start if you’re flying into the Bay Area.

-1. Golden Gate National Recreation area
+First stop: Golden Gate National Recreation Area

 The Golden Gate National Recreation area is much more than just the Golden Gate Bridge.
 It’s beaches and parks, it’s bunkers and historic sites.
 While we haven’t done all of the areas within the Golden Gate National Recreation Area (GGNRA), we’ve hit several of them and have some strong recommendations for which stops are the best with kids.